Vulnerability

 “We’d have to bring the whole ceiling down to be sure,” Hitomi replies, voice barely audible to Red over the sound of their feet.
 “They’d be able to collapse down on us before we do.”

 One more flight of stairs without incident, and then they’re rushing through more hallways until they leave the offices behind and approach a door warning off any unauthorized access.
-Jenson holds up a fist and presses himself to the opposite wall, and they all quickly follow suit.
+Jensen holds up a fist and presses himself to the opposite wall, and they all quickly follow suit.

 Hitomi nods.
 “Two people could stay out, guard against being surrounded.”